r4ks/nopCommerce/src/Plugins/Nop.Plugin.Widgets.HumanResource/Readme.md

         var provider = (IPermissionProvider)Activator.CreateInstance(providerType);
         await _permissionService.Value.InstallPermissionsAsync(provider);
     }

-## The Controller
-The controller is responsible for mapping the domain data modelto our view model and vice versa.
-\Presentation\Nop.Web\Areas\Admin\Controllers\???.cs
-Assembly: Nop.Admin
-Solution Location: Nop.Web.Areas.Admin.Controllers.???.cs
+To validate a Permission:
+  - inject the PermissionService on your controller
+  - call _permissionService.AuthorizeAsync() and pass the permission static record permission that you want to check where before some operations.

-## DI
+## Dependency Injection
-Libraries > Nop.Core > Infrastructure > INopStartup.cs
-- Create a class that implements INopStartup interface to inject whatever you want, and register them!
+ nopCommerce will seek for all classes that implements INopStartup interface, inside ConfigureServices(IServiceCollection services, IConfiguration configuration) you can register the classes you need to be injected.
+ Configure(IApplicationBuilder application) method give you the ability to configure whatever you want.
+For example you want to change mvc behaviors or change a option from razor template system.
+ Don't forget to set the Order property that decides witch configuration has more priority.

 ## Routes
+Normally all routes will be created accordling to the Views directory structure but you can give a extra reinforcement on the patterns and the key routes on the IRouteProvider implementor.
-- Create a class that implements IRouteProvider and implement the ReisterRoutes() method. routes are registered:
+The framework will seek for any class that implements IRouteProvider and call RegisterRoutes() method on the boostrap process.
-NopRoutingStartup defines UseNopEndpoints() that is called by NopEndpoints which is called by NopEngine.ConfigureServices() which is instantiated on EngineContext.Create(); EngineContext hold the single instance of application where you can get the IRepository, IShoppingCartService, ISettingService, IPictureService, IForumService, ILogger, ILanguageService, ...

-Presentation > Nop.Web.Framework > Infrastructure > NopStartup.cs adds all services into Ioc Container.
-Some Services call the EngineContext that you can get the single instance of desired other Service.

-Presentation > Nop.Web.Framework > Mvc > Routing > RoutePublisher.RegisterRoutes(IEndpointRouteBuilder endpointRouteBuilder) calls
-  Presentation > Nop.Web.Framework > Mvc > Routing > IRouteProvider.RegisterRoutes(IEndpointRouteBuilder endpoitRouteBuilder)
+Routes are registered calling the MapControllerRoute() method.
   *You can override nopCommerce default routes using Plugins routes if you want!
     - Only register the new route again with the same name but w/ different controller and action inside the RegisterRoutes(...)!
     *Don't forget to set Priority to int.MaxValue to called first!

 ## Events
+nopCommerce has a event system that you can use to do some side effects.
+You can consume, publish or listenen for a specific event.
+To consule create a class that implemnts IConsumer<Entity?????Event<YourDomain>>.
+The ?????? will be the Operation you wish to consume like Inserted, Updated or Deleted.
+You have to implement all HandleEventAsync for each Entity????Event you want to consume.
-Libraries > Nop.Data > EntityRepository inject IEventPublisher to call the desired event too.
+To publish inject IEventPublisher and call PublishAsync() givin the event as his parameter.
-Libraries > Nop.Services > ??? > ???Service.cs will inject EventPlublisherExtension and call the desired event.
-Libraries > Nop.Core > Events > EventPlublisherExctension has:
-  - EntityInsertedAsync()
-  - EntityUpdatedAsync()
-  - EntityDeletedAsync()
-  that call PublishAsync bellow:
-    Libraries > Nop.Services > Events > EventPlublisher.PublishAsync(event) calls
-      Libraries > Nop.Services > Events > IConsumer.HandleEventAsync(eventMessage)
-  *Event Consumer
-    -create a class that implements IConsumer<EntityInsertedEvent<YourEntity>> and implement HandleEventAsync(EntityInsertedEvent<YourEntity> eventMessage)
-      *Each HandleEventAsync paramerters will be related to the IConsumer<Entity?????Async<*****>>

-// Where the Map Builder is scanning!
-Libraries > Nop.Data > Extensions > FluentMigratorExtensions.cs
-  -> public static void RetrieveTableExpressions()
-  // it looks for classes that implements NopEntityBuilder

-  -> public static void TableFor<TEntity>(this ICreateExpressionRoot expressionRoot) where TEntity : BaseEntity
-  // will excecute the creation of tables.

-  // look Libraries > Nop.Data > Mapping > Builders > ...
-  // Models are located at Libraries > Nop.Core > Domain > ...
-  // Normally the Model and the MapBuilder have a similar name but different suffix.

-  TableFor() => RetrieveTableExpressions()

-  // You have to add manually the migrations?
-  // inside Nop.Data.Migrations.???.???

-  // The procedure for updating migrations is carried out during the
-  // initialization of the database at:
-  // Libraries > Nop.Data > DataProviders > BaseDataProvider.cs defines InitializeDatabase()
-  //   and call ApplyUpMigrations(typeof(NopDbStartup).Assembly);
-  //
-  // obs.:
-  // Presentation > Nop.Web > Controllers > InstallContollers.cs call InitializeDatabase()
-  // which is fired when users come to the main page (the route 'Homepage');
-  // This controller only fires if there is connectionString defined which is checked by
-  // Libraries > Nop.Data > DataSettingsManager.cs -> IsDatabaseInstalled()
+## Domains
+All you have to do is create a class that extends BaseEntity at least, declare the properties and them register it on the migration file.

-## Entities
+## Migration
-  - Create a class that implements NopEntityBuilder<Model> and Configure the Entity properties implementing the method MapEntity().
-  NopDbStartup seeks for all classes that implements MigrationBase and excecutes them all.

-  // Libraries > Nop.Data > Migrations > Installation > SchemaMigration.cs
-  // will fire all migrations; classes that implements BaseEntity
-  // The class SchemaMigration that implements AutoReversingMigration itself
-  // is need FluentMigration configuration service will look for that!
-  *When decorating the migration class with NopMigration give a validy DateTime or you will get an error!

-  // FluentMigration configuration are services that implement INopStartup Libraries > Nop.Core > Infrastructure > NopEngine.cs
-  -> public void ConfigureServices() // seek for classes that implements INopStartup

-  // Migrations
-  // create a class that extends AutoReversinMigration
+To do a Migration create a class that extends AutoReversingMigration, decorate the class with [NopMigration("valid date time", "write a description")] and override Up() or Down().
-  // Decorate with NopMigration("2022-07-03 16:33:44", "Nop.Plugin.Group.NamePlugin 1.77.
-Description", MigrationProcessType.Update)
+Inside Up() don't forget to declare Create.TableFor<YourDomain>().
-  // *the NopMigration accept a valid datetime as first argument!
+*the NopMigration accept a valid datetime as first argument!
 Don't forget the zero for day or month!

-  // Builders are helper classes that configure the entities by mapping the right properties.
-  // Nop.Data.Mapping.Builders.????.?????Builder.cs

-  *For Plugins:
+## Entity Configuration or Domain Mapping
+You can do the mapping extending NopEntityBuilder<YourDomain> and overriding the method MapEntity() where you declare the properties of the properties of your domain entity.
-    -Generaly Entities are saved on PluginFolder/Domain
-    -Migrations are saved at PluginFolder/Data/SchemaMigration.cs a class that extends AutoReversingMigration class.
+-Generaly Entities are saved on PluginFolder/Domain -Migrations are saved at PluginFolder/Data/SchemaMigration.cs a class that extends AutoReversingMigration class.

-## Models
-    * Is the view model.
-Generaly extends BaseNopModel record.
-    - Usualy located inside Models folders
-    - Use [NopResourceDisplayName("unique.string.for.localized.text")] decorator on top of the property.

 ## Model Factories
   look at Nop.Web/Areas/Admin/Factories/??????Factory